June 16, 2010: Apple reports a massive surge of interest in iPhone 4, with 600,000 sales on the first day of preorders.

-The number is “far higher” than Apple expected, and at the time is the largest number of pre-orders Apple has ever taken in one single day.
-AT&T suffers server problems thanks to the demand — with 10x the usual traffic on its website.
+The company calls the number “far higher” than expected.
+At the time, it’s the most iPhone preorders Apple has ever taken in a single day.
+AT&T suffers server problems thanks to the demand — with 10 times the usual traffic on its website.
 It’s proof positive that Apple is onto a winner!

 Looking back, it’s easy to assume that the iPhone was always a massive hit for Apple.
-While it’s true that the device was always a critical and commercial success, it took a few years until it started to become a sales juggernaut.
-For example, the original iPhone took 74 days before it passed the 1 million sales mark.
+While it’s true that the device was always a critical and commercial success, it took a few years for it to become a true sales juggernaut.
+For example, it took the original iPhone 74 days to pass the 1 million sales mark.

 Did you rush out to buy the iPhone 4 upon its release?
 What was your first iPhone?
 Leave your comments below.